pippim/pippim.github.io/tcm.md

 A web version where you can run Multi-Timer on any web browser on any platform anywhere in the world.

-The configuration file is stored on your web browser local storage in the form of a Cookie.

-A function to copy and paste your cookie into an email.
-Then send it to yourself and receive it.
-Then paste the cookie onto another web browser on your device.
-Or paste the cookie into a different device.
-Or share your e-amil cookie with a friend / colleague and they can run your Set of Timers.

-Perhaps some day {{ site.title }} will have a special page of the most popular Multi-Timer cookies that people can run.

-Gone will be the notion of *Maximum Number of Timers*.
-You can have an infinite amount depending on RAM.
-You can scroll and insert a new timer anywhere in the set.
-You can highlight a timer and click the Trash Bin.
-After confirmation all timers below simply move up the list.

-It will be easier to let you link the timer alarm to a YouTube video instead of just a simple audio file.

-The future can be revolutionary... or at the vary least evolutionary because Cookies have existed for a long time, just never something end-users were allowed to use for their own personal gain.

 ---